jmduke/jmduke-jekyll/_posts/cocoapods-in-barback-4.md

 ---
-Title: "The CocoaPods I Used in Barback 4"
+title: "The CocoaPods I Used in Barback 4"
 Date: 2017-02-08 00:00:00
 Tags: ["swift"]
+layout: post
 ---

 <p>I <em>love</em> dependency files.
 Whenever I go through a new repository for the first time, I always take a look at it’s dependencies first.
 They’re revealing about the code and the author in so many interesting ways:</p>